-First-Aid-and-Administration-of-Medicines-Policy-June-2018.pdf (ventrus.org.uk)
+First Aid Administration of Medicines Policy (ventrus.org.uk)

 What is the school's approach to CPD for staff which enables them to support pupils with SEND?

 Staff at Sampford Peverell C of E Primary School are skilled in meeting the needs of a wide range of SEND and receive regular training to extend and update their knowledge.
 This is through: